GLOBAL INTEREST???

 These are built into the way things work now.
 That’s why we need to think differently.

-🌟 What the New Way Looks Like
+🌟 What the Better Way Looks Like

 We’re imagining a system built on fairness and responsibility:

-• 👥 People are valued.
+• 👥 People value and are valued.

 • 🤝 Everyone contributes in a meaningful way.
 This isn’t a free ride—it’s a commitment to be part of the whole, do your share, and help one another.